tytydraco/yessleep/out/I_accepted_a_job_offer_from_a_strange_man_I_shouldnt_have_done_that_Part_3.md

 “Th-then…?”

-For just the barest flicker of a second – so brief and imperceptive that I wasn’t sure if I’d imagined it – his eyes seemed to soften ever so slightly.
+For just the barest flicker of a second – so brief and imperceptible that I wasn’t sure if I’d imagined it – his eyes seemed to soften ever so slightly.

 “It’s better this way.”

 The words had barely left his mouth when I shoved his arm, causing the bullet to fire into the ceiling of the cab.
 He cursed loudly.
 I fumbled with the door as he readied another shot.
 By some miracle, even though I was at near point-blank range, the bullet whistled past my ear – grazing it – and went through the glass of the window.
 I felt blood trickling down my cheek, but the extra moment was all I needed.
 I grabbed the handle of Luna’s carrier and jumped out of the cab.
 What the hell was this?!
 I didn’t have time to pick a direction – I ran.
 I remembered reading online how if you ever got shot at, you should weave around to minimize your chances of being hit, instead of going in a straight line.
 I didn’t expect to ever have to actually use that knowledge.
 Another bullet sped past me.
 Luna was yowling in fear.

 I crashed through the thicket into the woods, running through the underbrush.

 “Come on, Pastor,” I could hear the man call out from behind me.
 “Don’t make this harder than it needs to be.”